RobinLarsson1/Power-Experts-backend/README.md

 ## Usage
 <a name="usage"></a>
-Our API is quite simple and it's primary use is for handling data regarding the products and users in our database.
+Our API is quite basic and it's primary use is for handling data regarding the products and users in our database.